-1. Uninstall unused apps
+1. Uninstall Unused Apps

 On the Apps screen, just click on an app that you no longer want and uninstall it.

-A great way to save space is to enable auto-delete of your old text messages.
+A great way to save space is to enable auto-delete for your old text messages.
 That way, when you exceed a threshold of 200 text messages, your phone will automatically get rid of them starting with the oldest.

-3. Back up your files in the cloud
+3. Back Up Your Files in the Cloud

-The obvious choice here for an Android user is to use Google Drive, which comes with 15GB of free space (including your other Google accounts).
+The obvious choice here for an Android user is Google Drive, which comes with 15GB of free space (including your other Google accounts).
 Aside from Google, here are some of the most popular cloud storage services:

-- Dropbox — Free account comes with 2GB of free space
+- Dropbox: Free account comes with 2GB of free space

-- iCloud — Free account comes with 5GB of free space
+- iCloud: Free account comes with 5GB of free space

-- OneDrive — First tier with 5GB of free storage
+- OneDrive: First tier with 5GB of free storage

 Using a USB cord, you can connect your Android phone to your computer and back up files there as well.
-Make sure your computer has plenty of memory!

 Go to: Settings > Device Maintenance > Storage